What exactly are the symptoms?

 For most people, it is just an irritation but in severe cases, the condition might lead to loss of vision.
 This can be caused by damage to the cornea or through complications caused by the misdirected growth of eyelashes.

 What is the common treatment for Ocular rosacea ?

 Before starting any treatment, it is vital that you visit an expert in this field who can diagnose the condition and decide on the best course of action.
 Generally, the treatments do not cure ocular rosacea but rather help to alleviate the symptoms.
 Different kinds of eye drops may be prescribed to be taken on a regular basis to moisten the eye or treat infection through antibiotics.
 The doctor may also prescribe oral antibiotics, such as tetracycline, doxycycline, erythromycin or minocycline.
 Sometimes a person may need to take a long course of antibiotics to get the condition under control.

-Many people find that taking eye drops daily or antibiotics is time-consuming and doesn’t fit into their schedule.
-Lumenis has brought out a new FDA-approved light therapy which uses precise pulses of light to reduce the inflammation that is typically associated with dry eye disease.
-Treatment with OptiLight destroys abnormal blood vessels that contribute to inflammation, and reduces the amount of Demodex mites and bacteria living around your eyes.
-The benefit to the busy person is that it does all this in a treatment regimen of just 4 sessions that take around 15 minutes each.
-If you’re suffering from Ocular Rosacea, OptiLight might very well be your best choice, an effective treatment for visible results that last.
+People might find that using eye drops regularly is time-consuming and doesn’t fit into their schedule.
+Luckily, there is an effective treatment in the market that may reduce the dependency on eye drops.
+Lumenis’ FDA-approved light therapy uses patented Optimal Pulse Technology (OPT™) for targeted, precise, and controlled treatment to reduce the inflammation that is typically associated with dry eye disease.
+Treatment with OptiLight alleviates abnormal blood vessels that contribute to inflammation and reduces the amount of Demodex mites and bacteria living around your eyes.
+The benefit to the busy person is that it does all this in a treatment regimen of 4 sessions that take around 15 minutes each.
+If you’re suffering from Ocular Rosacea, OptiLight may very well be your best choice, an effective solution for visible results.